Why is My AdWords Campaign Not Reaching its Daily Budget?

 To determine the cause of low budget spends, you first need to consider whether your business is seasonal.
 One of the easiest ways to do that is by comparing month-on-month reports for your campaign.
 Look at the clicks and overall performance.
 If you clearly see a trend there (clear periods of a surge in volume followed by low spend periods), your business might be seasonal.
 Your low spend could be a result of this seasonality and hence lower clicks.
 However, if that is not the case, it can be either or both of these factors in the picture:

 - Your target market is limited:

-Knowing who your audiences are, where they are, and what they are searching to reach you is excellent.
+Knowing who is in your audience, where they are, and what they are searching to reach you is excellent.
 However, extremely targeted audiences and an extreme focus on a small group of keywords will likely limit your audience.
 There might not be enough people (defined in your target audience) searching your keywords.
-This results in low search volumes and hence lower spend of your ads.
+This results in low search volumes and hence, a lower spend of your ads.

 - Your bids are too low: